vEnhance/1802/r24.typ

   - So: potential functions, divergence theorem, and surface flux are _guaranteed_ to appear.
     - The surface flux is likely to be one of the cases from table of cross products I computed for you: a graph $z = f(x,y)$, a cylinder, a sphere, or a flat plane.
-  - However, crummy Stokes theorem
+  - However, crummy Stokes' theorem
     $oint_(cal(C)) bf(F) dif bf(r) = iint_(cal(S)) op("curl") bf(F) dot bf(n) dif S$
     is *excluded* from the final.